Zichang23/credit_fraud/README.md

 ### Introduction

 This project aims to develop a Neural Network Model for Credit Card Fraud Forecasting,, leveraging deep learning techniques to detect fraudulent transactions with high accuracy.
-The project’s ultimate goal is to improve fraud detection efficiency , reducing financial losses
+The project’s ultimate goal is to improve fraud detection efficiency , reducing financial losses and safeguarding customers’ transactions.

 ### Data